canalplus/rx-player/doc/Getting_Started/Tutorials/Content_with_DRM.md

 - `load`: Called without any argument, it has to return what was given to the last `save` call.
 Any return value which is not an Array will be ignored (example: when `save` has never been called).

+If the ability to retrieve persistent-licenses from older RxPlayer version is not important to you, you can also add a `disableRetroCompatibility` property set to `true`, this will unlock supplementary optimizations on contents.

 This API can very simply be implemented with the [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)